- Who is at risk for the Coronavirus (COVID-19)?

 Most city services can still be accessed by calling 311.
 For more specific needs, see the following list of contacts to access services remotely.

-Getting a new Business License
+Apply for a Business License

 Plan Commission, Board of Zoning Appeals, and Zoning Administration